Festivals & Events

 According to the oral tradition, Fichee commemorates a Sidama woman who visited her parents and relatives once a year after her marriage, bringing a meal prepared from false banana, milk and butter, which was shared with neighbors.
 Fichee has since become a unifying symbol of the Sidama people.

 Each year, astrologers determine the correct date for the festival, which is then announced to the clans.
-In 2021 the Chambalala festival will be celebrated from around 21-23 June.
+In 2022 the Chambalala festival was celebrated on 28 and 29 April.
 Communal events take place throughout the festival, including traditional songs and dances.
 All the Sidama participate, irrespective of age, gender and social status.

 On the first day, children go from house to house to greet their neighbors.
 During the festival, clan leaders advise the Sidama people to work hard, respect and support the elders, and abstain from cutting down indigenous trees, begging, indolence, false testimony and theft.